mklemmingen/hangman-2/README.md

 The computer, if the word is in fact in the dictionary, is able to play surprisingly well.

 See for yourself!

+If you have any tips and tricks on how to improve the code or where to get a big chunk of dictionaries like the one I sneakily forked, feel free to message or create a discussion!